 12. U-KISS Stop Playing

 Step aside, girl groups and your sexy concepts.
 There were some shirtless Korean idols heating things up this year.
 U-KISS brought out the big guns for Stop Playing and definitely proved that they’re not young anymore, but sex-loving, threesome-wanting men.
 Sensuality definitely sells this music video, but it’s not just all about sex.
 It’s about the dances, the lighting, and the rawness that the song portrays.
+Even if, at times, it feels like you might be watching a video on an adult website like collegeporn xxx.
 Done in a tasteful, sultry way, U-KISS makes this list for doing age appropriate sexy right.

 11. TVXQ Spellbound